0atman/noboilerplate/scripts/40-compiler-driven-development.md

 #### &mdash; Richard Feynman

 notes:
-Compiler-Driven Development is like Test-Driven Development.
+I will explain the conversation with the compiler that is core to Compiler-Driven Development, in relation to my understanding of Test-Driven Development.

-I love TDD, and if you've not tried it before, you will too, it's probably not what you think it is.
+I love TDD, and if you've not tried it before, you might too, it's probably not what you think it is.

 TDD is not really about testing, nor about writing all your tests ahead of time, it's not even really about correctness.